Cosmological parameter inference with Bayesian statistics: Fitting a straight-line

-Before we make a Bayesian estimation, it is necessary to specify our priors.
-As we have seen, a good prior is a non informative one.
-Suppose we only know some limits for $a$ and $b$ (we can see them by eye in our data).
-Then we consider the flat priors
+Before we make a Bayesian estimation, it is necessary to specify the priors.
+As we have seen, a good prior is a non-informative one.
+Suppose we only know some limits for $a$ and $b$, as can be seen when plotting the data.
+Then, we consider the flat priors

 where $U[\alpha,\beta]$ are uniform distributions with lower limit $\alpha$ and upper limit $\beta$.